c-argus/kids-in-the-kitchen/README.md

 ![Our Classes Section Home Page](assets/images/classes.PNG)

 * The Footer
-  - The footer section aim the interaction of the users with Kids in the Kitchen social media.
+  - The footer section connects users with Kids in the Kitchen social media.
   - Includes icons of Youtube, Twitter, Facebook and Instagram.
 To allow easy navigation for the user, all links open to a new tab.